“No branch can bear fruit by itself; it must remain in the Vine. Neither can you bear fruit unless you remain in Me” John 15:6

 Greetings Friends!
 What does the “Triune Life” or “Triune Love” mean in practical, livable terms?
 I hope my participation with you in this blog will enlighten you to the Christian life as it ought to be lived according to Scripture.

 The most basic and pivotal knowledge a person can have is to understand God is Trinitarian.
-For the Christian, the mention of the name of God, must always convey His Tri-Personal Being in the Father, Son, and Holy Spirit.
-God is not “solitary” as some religions espouse, no, He is a Trinitarian God.
-If a person’s concept of God is inaccurate and untrue, then there will always be something lacking and amiss in his relationship with God.
-No matter how much knowledge a person may claim to have of God, his dedication is misplaced and it does take its toll in the appeal and subtlety of Love’s nuances which will make all the difference.
+For the Christian, the mention of the name of God, must always convey His Tri-Personal Being in the Father, Son, and Holy Spirit (Trinity).
+(Matt.28:18-19; 1 Pet.1:2) God is not “solitary” as some religions espouse, no, He is a Trinitarian God.
+If a person’s concept of God is inaccurate and untrue, then there will always be something lacking and amiss in his relationship with God, his fellow human neighbor and creation as a whole.
+No matter how much knowledge a person may claim to have of God, his dedication is misplaced and it does take its toll in the appeal and subtlety of Love’s nuances through intrinsic integration and synthesis which makes all the difference.
 Even a person’s prayer can be amiss because his concept of God is flawed.

 Rublev’s Famous Icon of the Trinity (Wiki Commons)